astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

 ## White Howlite — eternally youthful

 The gemstone of purity and structure, eternally youthful in its simplicity yet always reminding us that it cannot be taken at face value.
-White howlite pendant is always fresh and perfectly fitting sporty weekend outfits.
+White howlite pendant is always fresh and perfectly fitting casual or even sporty weekend outfit.
 Wear it with sneakers or high heels — it will readily accommodate itself to any style, so artfully it combines the power of grey and white while reminding its wearer to relax and feel her pulsing essence of life.

 <div class="container post-pullout-box dark">
   <div class="row">